 - Hooker with a Heart of Gold: Taylor

-- I Want You to Meet an Old Friend of Mine: Norm and Artie, of course, worked together before this series.
+- I Want You to Meet an Old Friend of Mine: Norm Macdonald and Artie Lange, of course, worked together before this series.
 Also, in different episodes, Norm's former Saturday Night Live co-stars Kevin Nealon and Dennis Miller also appear.

 - Johnny Galecki guest starred in a two-parter as Laurie's young boyfriend.